 Proposals submitted to the NSF Ocean Sciences Postdoctoral Research Fellowships Program must be submitted electronically using the NSF FastLane system or Grants.gov.
 Only one proposal is permitted per individual.
 Candidates are advised to begin the proposal well in advance of the submission target date.
-Partially completed proposals may be saved for future completion and submission.
-The submission of incomplete proposals is not permitted.
+Incomplete and non-compliant proposals will be returned without review.